c-neto/carlosneto.dev/blog/2024/2024-02-08-starship-zsh.md

 Productivity is a topic that I definitely like.
 For long time, I used the raw Terminal over Bash, It is force me to memorize the commands, but the productivity is not so good.
 I felt that I need to improve my Terminal setup to focus in productivity.

-Because my Python expertise, I tested the [xonsh](https://xon.sh/) around 6 months.
-The [xonsh](https://xon.sh/) is a superset of Python with additional shell primitives that you are used to from Bash.
-The union Bash + Python brings the productive of the simplicity syntax of the Python with the possibilities of the Bash, but the debug is a chaos (_imagine a list comprehension in Python syntax with dicts and environments variables in Bash syntax_).
+Due to my expertise in Python, I have been testing [xonsh](https://xon.sh/) for approximately six months.
+The xonsh is a superset of Python that includes additional shell primitives familiar to Bash users.
+The combination of Bash and Python enhances productivity by blending the simplicity of Python syntax with the versatility of Bash.
+However, debugging can be challenging (_imagine a list comprehension in Python syntax combined with dictionaries and environment variables in Bash syntax_).

-I needed come back the real world again, then I gave a chance for [ZSH](https://www.zsh.org/), a advanced and highly customizable command-line interface with enhanced productivity features and a large Plugins.
+I needed come back the real world again, then I gave a chance for Zsh, a advanced and highly customizable command-line interface with enhanced productivity features and a large Plugins.
 It greatly appealed to me, mainly when I tested the [Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) a _"minimalistic, powerful and extremely customizable Zsh prompt"_, and the [oh-my-zsh](https://ohmyz.sh/) framework that provides a simple way to manage Plugins and Themes.
 I believed I had reached a stable terminal configuration with a good balance between productivity and simplicity, but in the MacOs workstation, the input and startup delay of the commands got on my nerves.

 I searched improvements tips in the Blog Posts and Youtube videos, but the result don't satisfied myself.
-Then, I opted to install the Plugins manually avoiding the [oh-my-zsh](https://ohmyz.sh/), and I tested the [Starship](https://starship.rs/) (in my words: "_a [Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) in Rust, blazing-fast, with many stars in the GitHub_").
+Then, I opted to install the Plugins manually avoiding the oh-my-zsh, and I tested the [Starship](https://starship.rs/) (in my words: "_a [Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) alternative, in Rust, blazing-fast, with many stars in the GitHub_").

-The results blew my mind.
-I had no efforts to rewrite my theme configuration from the [Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) to [Starship](https://starship.rs/), and the performance works a expected.
+The results were astonishing.
+I didn't have to put in any effort to transition my theme configuration from Spaceship to Starship, and the performance is exactly as I expected.

 ## My ZSH Favorite Plugins

-There are so many plugins for [ZSH](https://www.zsh.org/).
-Usually, these plugins it is managed by [oh-my-zsh](https://ohmyz.sh/).
-I used the [oh-my-zsh](https://ohmyz.sh/) to make easy the Plugins world exploration, but I could notice that Plugins are simple single scripts files with predefined set of the functions and routines.
-When I found the Plugins that make sense for me, I installed them standalone to remove a possible delay source from the [oh-my-zsh](https://ohmyz.sh/).
+There are numerous plugins available for ZSH.
+Typically, these plugins are managed by oh-my-zsh, which I use to simplify the exploration of plugins.
+However, I've noticed that these plugins are essentially single script files with a predefined set of functions and routines.
+Once I identify plugins that are relevant to my needs, I install them individually to eliminate any potential delays caused by oh-my-zsh.

-I will present in the following sub-topics, my indispensable [ZSH](https://www.zsh.org/) Plugins.
+I will present in the following sub-topics, my indispensable ZSH Plugins.

 > _I only used the plugin that really make the difference in my work.
 Thus, don't feel strange about the low number._

 ### » `zsh-autosuggestions`: Commands Recall Assistant

 No doubts, It is my favorite Plugin.
-It suggested commands completion based on history with significant delay.
+It suggested commands completion based on history.

 ![](image-1.png)